EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

-concludes that the redacted portion of Mr. Michaud's e-mail is not protected by the attorneyclient privilege.
+concludes that the redacted portion of Mr. Michaud's e-mail is not protected by the attorney-client privilege.

 Even though the attorney-client privilege does not apply to the redacted portions of these communications, the work product doctrine shields the